 The train(KTX) might be the best way to get to Busan from other places in Korea.
 Most of all, it’s fast and comfortable.
 It takes only about 2.5 hours from Seoul to Busan station with a speed of 300 km/h (190 mph).
-Moreover, you don’t need to spend your extra time to go to the station because train stations are at the heart of two big cities.
+Moreover, you don’t need to spend extra time looking for the stations because the train stations are at the heart of two big cities.
 Check this special discount pass for international tourists or foreign residents.
 These special passes allow unlimited travel on KORAIL-managed trains for a designated period.

 The best part of taking a bus to Busan is the price.
-It takes about 4 hours to get to Busan and the lowest price is 24,200 KRW even there is a premium bus service costs 46,800 KRW as well.
+It takes about 4 hours to get to Busan and the lowest price is 24,200 KRW or you can even take the premium bus service which costs 46,800 KRW.
 You can take the bus in Seoul Express Bus Terminal in Seocho-gu and buses depart almost every 30 minutes.

 What To Do in Busan

 This port city offers tourists plenty of activities to keep themselves entertained.
 With hustling marketplaces, busy villages and an exotic array of seafood worth boasting, you can find many things to do in Busan.
-Some of them are as below.
+Here are our recommendations: